yanka125/ITechArtLab/README.md

     "user_cake_day": "April 4, 2019"
 }
 ```
-+ You shouldn't add the "unique_id" and "user_name" fields, otherwise, you will receive a 405 error.
++ You shouldn't add the "unique_id" field, otherwise, you will receive a 405 error.
 + You shouldn't add non-existent fields, otherwise, you will receive a 405 error.
 4. Usage of DELETE: DELETE >> http://localhost:8087/posts/{unique_id}
 + Example of request: http://localhost:8087/posts/c268a329486411ecb101bc5ff4f0ce51